jade-r-k/awdd-ca1-jade-kelly-n00191459/README.txt

 GitHub Repo: https://github.com/jade-r-k/awdd-ca1-jade-kelly-n00191459
 GitHub Pages: https://jade-r-k.github.io/awdd-ca1-jade-kelly-n00191459/

-The login and register link to the UI kit page on my site.
+The login and register links on the navbar link to the UI kit page on my site.